snowdriftcoop/snowdrift/CONTRIBUTING.md

 ### Use of JavaScript

-**We generally build with *progressive enhancement* in mind.**
-Content and functions should work with simple HTML/CSS along with Yesod/Haskell server-side functions.
-Later, we add JavaScript as appropriate for enhancement.
+**We generally build with *progressive enhancement* in mind.** The site should work with just HTML/CSS along with Yesod/Haskell server-side functions.
+Given that basis, we can add JavaScript as appropriate for enhancement, considering [Unobtrusive JavaScript](http://en.wikipedia.org/wiki/Unobtrusive_JavaScript).
-Consider the ideas of
-[Unobtrusive JavaScript](http://en.wikipedia.org/wiki/Unobtrusive_JavaScript).
 Use of NoScript should never cause a broken experience.
 All our JavaScript should be recognized by the FSF's [LibreJS plugin](https://www.gnu.org/software/librejs/).

-Although we haven't used them as of August 2015, we have considered [GHCJS](https://github.com/ghcjs/ghcjs) and [PureScript](http://www.purescript.org/) as options for more Haskell-connected ways to generate JavaScript.
+Although we haven't used them as of January 2016, we have considered [GHCJS](https://github.com/ghcjs/ghcjs) and [PureScript](http://www.purescript.org/) as options for more Haskell-connected ways to generate JavaScript.